 OK fine, this one may be the weirdest thing on my list!
 I packed salt.
 For about two or so months.
 I did not make money but I got an amazing house in the hills of Pai, Thailand for free.
 And it was magical.

-I found this gig on HelpX, something I recommend everyone to try at least once!
-There’s some cool stuff on there where you can work/volunteer and in lieu of payment, you get free room and sometimes food too.
+I found these volunteer exchanges on Worldpackers—something I recommend everyone to try at least once!
+There’s some cool stuff on there where you can work/volunteer and in lieu of payment, you get free accommodation and sometimes food too.
+It keeps costs down a lot and it’s an excellent way to meet locals!

 7. Retail Worker (Australia)